 - British Council | UK Council for International Student Affairs (UKCISA)

-The University International Student team will be running orientation sessions on Friday 30th September 2016.
+The University International Student team will be running orientation sessions immediately before the start of Term.
 Sessions include 'Feeling at home in Cambridge' and 'Developing academic English language skills'.
 Registration is required.
 More information

-Police Registration will be available in the University Centre on four days at the beginning of the academic year.
-Registration is required.
+For those nationals who require it Police Registration will be available in the University Centre on four days at the beginning of the academic year.
 For those not able to register during those 4 days, appointments can be made individually at the police station.